FAQs

 • Can a water softener remove iron or other contaminants?

-In some cases, the system may be able to remove iron, but separate filters may be necessary for high levels of iron.
-Water softeners are not made to remove other contaminants like chemicals or bacteria.
+Some systems can reduce iron, but a separate iron filter may be necessary for high levels.
+Water softener systems are not designed to remove other contaminants like bacteria or chemicals.

 • Can I install a water softener myself, or do I need a professional?

-There are some systems that are good for doing it on your own.
-However, professional installation ensures the best performance and compliance with local plumbing codes.
+Some water softener systems are DIY-friendly, but professional installation ensures optimal performance and compliance with local plumbing codes.